kennardmah/breast-cancer-prediction/README.md

-# startup-success-rate
+# breast-cancer-prediction
-using data science tools and machine learning models to predict the success rate for start-up companies
+using data science tools and machine learning models to predict whether a tumor is benign or malignant